Ray's Candy Store

 Ray's Candy Store is a deli at 113 Avenue A in the East Village neighborhood of Manhattan in New York City.
 The store has been in business since 1974.

-Owned and operated by Ray Alvarez, it serves an eclectic mix of foods, including egg creams, soft serve ice cream, frozen yogurt, New Orleans-style beignets, Belgian fries, and coffee.
+Owned and operated by Ray Alvarez, it serves an eclectic mix of foods, including egg creams, soft serve ice cream, New Orleans-style beignets, Belgian fries, and coffee.
 The store has been featured in several American books, films, and television shows.
-It has also become known for its annual "Birthday Burlesque Extravaganza," an invite-only birthday party held in honor of the proprietor.

 History

-Alvarez was born Asghar Ghahraman on January 1, 1933, in Iran, and moved to New York in 1964 after serving in the Iranian Navy, where he worked for another decade as a dishwasher until he paid $30,000 for the candy store in 1974.
+Alvarez was born Asghar Ghahraman on January 1, 1933, in Tabriz, Iran.
+He served in the Iranian Navy.
+In 1963, while on tour of the East Coast of the United States, he deserted his ship and swam to shore off the coast of Virginia.
+After a few months in Miami, he moved to New York in 1964 where he worked for another decade as a dishwasher and waiter until he paid $30,000 to buy the store in 1974.

 On the evening of August 6, 1988, what became known as the Tompkins Square Park Riot broke out between police and a group of protestors rallying against a recently enacted curfew on the park.
 Ray's Candy Store, across from the entrance to the park, remained open during the riot that ensued.
 Ray said he stayed open "because all the combatants were his customers."

 On the morning of June 19, 1992, Curtis Sliwa, the founder and CEO of the vigilante group Guardian Angels, was kidnapped and shot by two gunmen after entering a stolen taxi outside Ray's Candy Store.

 In early 2010, Ray's Candy Store fell behind on its rent and faced eviction by its landlord.
 The business was the subject of much press as a result.
 In a broad show of support, friends, neighbors, customers, and other community members quickly rushed to Ray's aid, hosting various fundraisers and starting a social media campaign meant to boost the beloved business's profile.